Skip to main content

 Nodes: 3/3 Online

-The ImmutableLog core is written in Rust — not for trend, but because an audit ledger has zero tolerance for memory failures, unpredictable latency, or data corruption.
+ImmutableLog is written in Rust because an audit ledger cannot tolerate memory errors, unpredictable latency, or data corruption.

 🔒